tobua/skip-local-postinstall/README.md

 ## Compiled Postinstall File

-In cases where you want a compiled postinstall script (i.e. source in TypeScript) this plugin also includes a bin script.
+In cases where you want to run a postinstall script for compiled files (i.e. source in TypeScript) the file will not be there when installing the package locally.
+To address that this plugin also includes a bin script.
 It's arguments will be passed directly to the `node` command and can include additional arguments apart from the file to run.

 ```js
 // package.json